syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 ### onPaint in trackballBehavior

-This method allows to customize the tooltip label, position, and style for trackball.
+To customize the tooltip label, position, and style of trackball.

 {% tabs %}
 {% highlight dart %}